Algeria Combats Wildfires, Observes Day Of Mourning - UrduPoint

 But he said he had "managed to save his family", while adding that "neighbours died or lost their relatives".

-- 'Surge of solidarity' - Flags were flying at half-mast after President Abdelmadjid Tebboune declared three days of national mourning starting from Thursday.
+- 'Surge of solidarity' - Flags were flying at half-mast after Tebboune declared three days of national mourning starting from Thursday.

 The country's state prosecutor on Thursday ordered an investigation after a mob allegedly lynched a man they accused of sparking the wildfires.